AdinanAries/BuyHerDrink/database/backendAPI/README.md

     "city":"Not Speced"
     "offset":1

 Result: Returns a JSON list of posts.
+On fail, does return error message.

 # The following are samples of browser based methods of editing posts and users.